na-na-hi/renget/archive/cpu-lora.md

 ### Input Model Parameters

-These just vary based on the input model's information.
+These vary based on the input model's information.

 - `--rope-freq-base F`: Frequency base for ROPE (default 10000.000000)
-  - This number should match the rope freq. base used on the input model. **Usually the default is correct, but for code llama models use `1000000`.**
+  - This number should match the rope freq. base used on the input model. **Usually the default is correct, but for code llama models you should use `1000000`.**
   - Example: `--rope-freq-base 1000000`

 ### LoRA Quality

 These directly impact the quality of your LoRA.
 You should definitely read these and intentionally set them to specific values.
 This is probably the most confusing and unintuitive part of training.

-If you just want settings like [LimaRP v2](https://huggingface.co/lemonilia/limarp-llama2-v2), you can use these: `--ctx 8192 --batch 1 --grad-acc 1 --lora-alpha 16 --lora-r 16 --adam-iter 3100 --adam-alpha 0.000065` (**Note:** Set `--adam-iter` to 2x the number of samples in your data.
+!!! info If you just want settings like [LimaRP v2](https://huggingface.co/lemonilia/limarp-llama2-v2), you can use these: `--ctx 8192 --batch 1 --grad-acc 1 --lora-alpha 16 --lora-r 16 --adam-iter 3100 --adam-alpha 0.000065`
+    Set `--adam-iter` to 2x the number of samples in your data.
 They had 1550 samples.
 Also, `--lora-dropout` [isn't implemented yet](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1693516781) in llama.cpp.)

 These first two control the context size: